othelarian/Tual/README.md

 # Tual
-CM+Fate storytelling app
+storytelling app

-TODO list:
+## TODO list:

-* launch a window
+* check for the css
 * find a way to save app config
-* trying to launch two window in the same time
-* add a button to the first window
 * open a file selector to save a file
 * really save a file
 * integrate sqlite

-DONE list:

-Nothing right now!
+## Notes

+The  `windows` dir contains objects to handle the stages handling.

+The `controllers` dir contains classes which can react to the user inputs.

+Why separate both? because `windows` handles only at the window level, and `controllers` at a UI level, and because @sfxml doesn't work in the same file.